 We will contact you shortly.

-Extended Depth of Focus (EDOF) lenses, like the Tecnis Symfony, are designed to provide a continuous range of vision with glasses-free clarity for distance, intermediate distance (computer, car dashboard, etc), and most near vision tasks.
+Extended Depth of Focus (EDOF) lenses are designed to provide a continuous range of vision with glasses-free clarity for distance, intermediate distance (computer, car dashboard, etc), and most near vision tasks.
 Patients typically report needing reading glasses for small print and extended reading, but overall enjoy a very wide range of vision with little need for correction.
-Most people will experience slight halos or spiderweb-like glare around lights at night, but these usually subside over the first couple of months if they are noticed at all.
 These lenses help patients achieve excellent intermediate and some near vision as well without loss of distance vision.
-Also, because of the way the light is focused, it is less common to require a secondary laser refractive surgery after cataract surgery for fine-tuning.
+Because of the way light is focused, an eye that may not be an ideal candidate for multifocal implants because of health issues such as dry eye, glaucoma, retinal irregularities may still be a good candidate for these EDOF technologies.

 McKnight Eye Centers, P.C.